-Typical AC specifications were characterized with the DAC5682ZEVM using the test configuration shown in Figure 25.
+Typical AC specifications were characterized with the DAC5681ZEVM using the test configuration shown in Figure 25.
 A sinusoidal master clock frequency is generated by an HP8665B signal generator and into a splitter.
 One output drives an Agilent 8133A pulse generator, and the other drives the CDCM7005 clock driver.
 The 8133A converts the sinusoidal frequency into a square wave output clock and drives an Agilent ParBERT 81250A pattern-generator clock.
-On the EVM, the DAC5682Z CLKIN/C input clock is driven by an CDCM7005 clock distribution chip that is configured to simply buffer the external 8665B clock or divide it down for PLL test configurations.
+On the EVM, the DAC5681Z CLKIN/C input clock is driven by an CDCM7005 clock distribution chip that is configured to simply buffer the external 8665B clock or divide it down for PLL test configurations.

-The DAC5682Z output is characterized with a Rohde and Schwarz FSU spectrum analyzer.
+The DAC5681Z output is characterized with a Rohde and Schwarz FSU spectrum analyzer.
 For WCDMA signal characterization, it is important to use a spectrum analyzer with high IP3 and noise subtraction capability so that the spectrum analyzer does not limit the ACPR measurement.
-For all specifications, both DACA and DACB are measured and the lowest value used as the specification.

 Figure 25.
-DAC5682Z Test Configuration for Normal Clock Mode
+DAC5681Z Test Configuration for Normal Clock Mode